angkira/foxstore/README.md

 I`m so sorry, guys, but using @Store decorator now is conflicting with Angular Singleton Service using.
 So, you should use SetupStoreEvents()(this) in constructor of your StoreClass .instead Decorator @Store

-tags: foxstore rxjs redux flux storage state reactive ngrx rx
+tags: foxstore rxjs redux flux storage state reactive react state-management ngrx rx